-4. Andis AGCB Super 2 Speed Clipper

-The main focal point of these grooming clippers is the power and torque it can produce thanks to being plugged into the mains and not drawing power from a lithium-ion battery.
-The result is a clipper which runs at 3,000/3,800 strokes per minute (SPM) which is far and away more powerful than any cordless ones.
-Does this make a difference?
+The main focal point of these heavy duty clippers is the power it can produce thanks to being plugged into the mains and not drawing power from a lithium-ion battery.
+The result is a clipper which runs 2 speed options of 3,000 or 3,800 strokes per minute (SPM) which is far and away more powerful than any cordless ones.

-2: